When the dog owner denies having insurance coverage, the victim still may have a remedy.

 Yet another potential defendant would be the employer of the dog owner if the latter and his or her dogs were engaged in some activity within the scope of the employment duties.
 For example, a few years ago Attorney Phillips had a case against a famous movie studio because one of their guards trained his German shepherds to attack trespassers, and they attacked an art director, severely injuring him.
 Attorney Phillips won that case also.

 File a lawsuit to get information

-Use your funds to retain a lawyer to file suit against the dog owners.
-There are several reasons for doing this.
-The best has to do with insurance.
+- A lawsuit can reveal hidden insurance.
 It is common for dog owners to lie about their insurance until they are sued.
 When they are served, they will then “come clean” by giving the victim’s attorney the insurance information, or turning the matter over to their insurance company for defense and indemnification.